 Ideally repot your monstera about every 2 years unless you don’t want it to grow much more.
 If that’s the case, consider propagating it (and gifting the freshly rooted clippings!

-One thing to note is if you have a dog or cat, be warned that according to the ASPCA, these are toxic to dogs and cats.
+One thing to note is if you have a dog or cat, be warned that according to the ASPCA, monstera plants are toxic to dogs and cats.

 HOW DO I PROPAGATE A MONSTERA PLANT?